PerilousBooklet/lite-xl-devicons/README.md

 Select the desired icons with the cursor.

-Co to the "Customize codes" menu, copy the glyph and paste it into a new entry inside `./plugins/devicons.lua`.
+Go to the "Customize codes" menu, copy the glyph and paste it into a new entry inside `./plugins/devicons.lua`.

 ## Credits
 - https://github.com/yamatsum/nonicons